Beyond Attention Scores: SVD-Based Vision Token Pruning for Efficient Vision-Language Models: EXPERIMENTS AND ANALYSIS

-Our method exhibits strong robustness to token pruning rate on GQA.
+We compare our method against representative encoder-side (ToMe, VisionZip, TRIM) and decoder-side (FastV, PyramidDrop, SparseVLM) pruning approaches under varying post-pruning token budgets ranging from 192 to 16 vision tokens.
+The results are summarized in Table~\ref{tab:performance-comparison}.
+SVD-Prune exhibits strong robustness to token pruning rate on GQA.
 It incurs only a 2.02-point drop at 192 tokens and remains competitive at 128 tokens (-3.20 points), outperforming all prior methods at these budgets.
-Even under extreme compression, it degrades gracefully, achieving 53.77 at 64 tokens and maintaining stable performance at 32 and 16 tokens (-8.38 and -8.86 points, respectively).

-On TextVQA, where accurate text localization and contextual reasoning are essential, our method demonstrates high stability under aggressive pruning.
-It incurs minimal degradation at 192 and 128 tokens (-0.96 and -2.06 points) and achieves the best performance at 64 tokens (-3.06 points).
-Even at 32 and 16 tokens, performance degrades gracefully (-3.39 and -4.17 points), preserving text-relevant visual information under severe compression.
+Even under low compression, it degrades gracefully, achieving 53.77 at 64 tokens and maintaining stable performance at 32 and 16 tokens (-8.38 and -8.86 points, respectively).
+On TextVQA, where accurate text localization and contextual reasoning are essential, our method demonstrates high stability It incurs minimal degradation at 192 and 128 tokens (-0.96 and -2.06 points) and achieves the best performance at 64 tokens (-3.06 points).
+Even at 32 and 16 tokens, performance remains stable (-3.39 and -4.17 points), preserving text-relevant visual information under severe compression.

-Overall, these results demonstrate that our training-free, encoder-side pruning strategy achieves state-of-the-art performance retention in the extreme low-token regime, making it particularly well suited for efficient vision–language inference.